Domaine Roulot

-Domaine Roulot is a winery in Meursault, Côte de Beaune, Burgundy.
+Domaine Roulot is a winery in Meursault, Côte de Beaune, Burgundy, France.
 It is run by Jean-Marc Roulot since 1989.

 History

 The domaine was founded in 1830 by Guillaume Roulot, and has 16 ha of vineyards. it is led by Jean-Marc Roulot, who produces organic wine since 1989.

 The 1973 vintage of Roulot's white premier cru wine Meursault Charmes was ranked second in the historic Judgment of Paris wine competition.
 Meursault Charmes Roulot also featured in the Great Chardonnay Showdown in 1980.